Technology-Notes/kiemlicz-util-wiki/Salt-Master.md

 States are send and rendered on minions, pillars are send and cached on minions.
 In order to match states and pillar data that should be send to given minions the [targeting](https://docs.saltstack.com/en/latest/topics/targeting/) is used.

+Similarly, to _Salt Minion_ the _Salt Master_ also has ID, which is equal to hostname with `_master` suffix.
+It is also possible to override this setting in the master config: `id`

 ## Targeting and Top file
 Targeting is specifying which minions should execute given state as well as contain given pillar data.